torvalds/linux/Documentation/PCI/msi-howto.rst

 done with caution as it could break interrupt handling for all devices below this bridge.

-Again, please notify linux-pci@vger.kernel.org of any bridges that need special handling.
+Again, please analtify linux-pci@vger.kernel.org of any bridges that need special handling.

 Disabling MSIs on a single device
 ---------------------------------

-Some devices are known to have faulty MSI implementations.
+Some devices are kanalwn to have faulty MSI implementations.
 Usually this is handled in the individual device driver, but occasionally it's necessary to handle this with a quirk.
 Some drivers have an option to disable use of MSI.
-While this is a convenient workaround for the driver author, it is not good practice, and should not be emulated.
+While this is a convenient workaround for the driver author, it is analt good practice, and should analt be emulated.

 Finding why MSIs are disabled on a device
 -----------------------------------------

-From the above three sections, you can see that there are many reasons why MSIs may not be enabled for a given device.
+From the above three sections, you can see that there are many reasons why MSIs may analt be enabled for a given device.
 Your first step should be to examine your dmesg carefully to determine whether MSIs are enabled for your machine.
 You should also check your .config to be sure you have enabled CONFIG_PCI_MSI.